 Nursery rhymes. (young children)

 Why do children love nursery rhymes and simple songs?
 Because when you can’t read something, your mind is looking for some form of stimulation.
-Repeating the same sounds and rhythms is your reading.
+Repeating the same sounds and rhythms IS your reading.
 They are building a repertoire.

 What happens when a child hears nursery rhymes every day?
 They will repeat them throughout the day.
 Actually, when you teach a child nursery rhymes, you will hear, “Again!
 Do another one!”